Why Core Strength Will Make You a Faster Swimmer

-Strength and conditioning specialist – and former Olympic swimmer – Nick Folker of Bridge Athletic talks about the necessity of having a strong core often in working with athletes such as Nathan Adrian, Anthony Ervin and Natalie Coughlin.
+Strength and conditioning specialist and former Olympic swimmer Nick Folker of Bridge Athletic constantly discusses the necessity of having a strong core often when working with Olympic champion swimmers such as Nathan Adrian, Anthony Ervin, and Natalie Coughlin.

 The benefits of having a strong core go far beyond the pool, as you will learn briefly.

-Here are 4 ways that improved core strength will help you perform better in the water (and in life!)—
+Here are four ways that improved core strength will help you perform better in the water (and in life!)—

 (On a personal note, I suffered from swimmer’s shoulder for years.
 I saw several different physical therapists and chiropractors, who prescribed painful deep tissue massage and various mobility exercises.
 It wasn’t until a grad student at UVic suggested I simply try to have better posture.
 Sometimes it literally is the simple answer that is the correct one.)